A local energy-based discontinuous Galerkin method for fourth order semilinear wave equations: Numerical Simulations

-Finally, for the uniform beam problem (\ref{1d_simu_uniform}), we present the numerical energy history of the proposed energy-based DG scheme in Figure \ref{discrete_energy_p} with the central flux, the alternating flux, and the upwind flux.
-In particular, we show the results for the case with $q = 5$ and $s = 3$ until the final time $T = 100$ with $N = 40$.
-We note that the magnitude of energy error for the conservative schemes, the alternating flux and the central flux, is smaller than $10^{-7}$.
-Since the SDC time stepping scheme is energy dissipating, we can conclude that both the alternating flux and the central flux conserve the discrete energy.
-Even for the dissipating scheme, the upwind flux, the discrete energy is still conserved up to $2$ digits.
+In addition, the numerical discrete energy $E^h(t) = \sum_K E_K^h(t)$ trajectories of the proposed local EDG scheme for problem (\ref{eg1}) are presented in Figure \ref{example_one_energy_history} with three different numerical fluxes from the left to the right: the alternating fluxes (\ref{fluxa}), the central fluxes (\ref{central_flux}) and the Sommerfeld fluxes (\ref{sommerfeld_flux}).
+Here, $E_K^h(t)$ is defined in (\ref{dis_energy}).
+In particular, we show the results for the approximation degree $q = 2$ and the number of the elements $N = 40$ until the final time $T = 100$.
+Overall, we note that the discrete energy is conserved very well, around $12$ digits, for two conservative schemes -- the alternating fluxes and the central fluxes.
+For the energy dissipating scheme -- the Sommerfeld fluxes, the discrete energy dissipates as predicted, but the total dissipation is small and only around $3$ digits until $T = 100$.